adenexvfx/io_scene_CSGO/README.md

 # io_scene_CSGO
 Bones fixing addon for Blender.

-You can download it [here](https://github.com/adenexvfx/io_scene_CSGO/releases).
-I also released the [tutorial](https://youtu.be/9r7T2mFlLV4) about this addon and my UE widget.

 Basically these are two addons merged together.
 - The first you can find in ```File > Import > Batch convert CSGO's QC files```.
 - The second is ```at the side panel```.

+# Download
+You can download it [here](https://github.com/adenexvfx/io_scene_CSGO/releases).
+I also released the [tutorial](https://youtu.be/9r7T2mFlLV4) about this addon and my UE widget.

 # Batch QC converter
 This part of the addon can batch convert QC and SMD files in the folder.
 It fixes all the bones of the model